vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 </div>
 <!-- --------------------------------- -->

-Now you can install the ethereum and bitcoin application into your Ledger Nano S/X
+Now you can install the ethereum and bitcoin application into your Ledger Nano S/X.
+In this integration we will use the ethereum and bitcoin application from your Ledger.

 <!-- ------------- Image ------------- -->
 <div style="text-align:center">